farcasterxyz/contracts/docs/docs.md

 The fid state transitions when users take specific actions:

 - `register` - register a new fid from any address
-- `trusted register` - register a new fid from the trusted caller
-- `disable trusted only` - allow registration from any sender
 - `transfer` - move an fid to a new custody address
 - `recover` - recover (move) an fid to a new custody address